Best Hiking Boots for 14ers | My 6 Picks

 These lightweight hiking boots are ideal for the Colorado 14ers.
-They’re waterproof with gore-tex material making them breathable but able to stand up to snow and reek crossings.
-They provide top of the line traction for scrambling over rocks and slabs, and have great cushion for mid-length hikes.
+They’re waterproof with gore-tex material making them breathable but able to stand up to snow and creek crossings.
+They provide top-of-the-line traction for scrambling over rocks and slabs and have a great cushion for mid-length hikes.
 They’re one of the most comfortable hiking boots I’ve ever tried.
-They are more expensive than some of the other options here, but they’re worth the premium price, and they are my personal boot of choice.
+They are more expensive than other options here, but they’re worth the premium price, and they are my personal boot of choice.

-Third Choice: Merrell Men’s Moab 2 Mid Waterproof Hiking Boot
+Third Choice: Timberland Mt.
+Maddsen Mid Waterproof Hiking Boots

-These Timberland hiking boots are the most affordable pair of boots on this list, but they’re still among the best hiking boots for 14ers thanks to their sturdy construction and waterproofing.
+These Timberland hiking boots are the most affordable pair of boots on this list, but they’re still among the best hiking boots for 14ers, thanks to their sturdy construction and waterproofing.
 They are a no-frill pair of boots that will do the job well, especially if you only plan to summit a handful of peaks.
-They’re a great option for casual peak baggers.
+They’re an excellent option for casual peak baggers.

 The Zamberlan hiking boots are top-of-the-line footwear, legendary for their high-quality Italian construction and material.
-They’re the most expensive of the best hiking boots for 14ers, with full grain leather design and GORE-TEX seam waterproofing.
-Their sole can also be replaced overtime as it wears, lengthening the boot’s lifespan significantly.
+They’re the most expensive of the best hiking boots for 14ers, with complete grain leather design and GORE-TEX seam waterproofing.
+Their sole can also be replaced over time as it wears, lengthening the boot’s lifespan significantly.